ff0000-ad-tech/tmpl-standard-base/README.md

 ![Sample Output](https://github.com/ff0000-ad-tech/readme-assets/blob/master/tmpl-standard-base/sample-output.png)

-Your job is to build out the creative using your ES6/Javascript/Html/CSS abilities.
+Your job is to build the creative using your ES6/Javascript/Html/CSS abilities.
 This template uses the [FF0000 Ad Tech framework](https://ff0000-ad-tech.github.io/ad-docs/), but you are welcome to author however you like.

 ## FBA Compiling
 Binary assets like images & fonts are 25% bigger when expressed as base64 text.
 Even after gzip, there is significant waste.
 Loading the assets individually is even worse in terms of load delay.